SanderSpies/WorldState.js/README.md

 Current version: pre 0.1

+DO NOT USE.
+Still getting everything ready for 0.1.

 Introduction
 ---
 This library takes a plain object model and turns it into an immutable object model.
 Although it's possible to only